marobeck/mCal2/README.md

 Design objectives:
 - A todo list that can be quickly added to.
 - Clear work-life seperation between tasks, habits, and hobbies
-- Tackles executive dysfunction.
-A protocol for bringing up any task, choosing the most pressing or convient task.
+- A protocol for bringing up any task, choosing the most pressing or convient task.
 - Time blocking, time groups should be given parameters for time blocking, allowing for the user to allocate time for specific types of tasks.